sean-m-sullivan/ansiblefest2022_configuration_as_code/task3.md

 ## Step 2

-Create a file `group_vars/all/credential_types.yml` and add the required information to the list `controller_credential_types` to configure the UI to look like the screenshot
+Create a file `group_vars/all/credential_types.yml` and add the required information to the list `controller_credential_types` to create also credential type called `automation_hub` with the values from the screenshot.

 Make sure to keep the ssh_priv_file credential type.

+{% raw %}

 ```yaml
 ---